-Level II Prerequisites: ABR 112
+Level I Prerequisites: Academic Reading and Writing Levels of 6 Level II Prerequisites: ABR 112

 This course provides students with an understanding of the art of custom painting.
 Students work with the tools and techniques used in the field.
 The course covers the use of special effect colors such as pearls and candies.
 Students use air brushes, pinstripe brushes, and lettering brushes.
 Murals, graphics, and etching are also covered.
 Lab assignments on vehicles will provide an opportunity to improve skills.